Gender apartheid

 Gender apartheid (also called sexual apartheid or sex apartheid) is the economic and social sexual discrimination against individuals because of their gender or sex.
 It is a system enforced by using either physical or legal practices to relegate individuals to subordinate positions.
 Feminist scholar Phyllis Chesler, professor of psychology and women's studies, defines the phenomenon as "practices which condemn girls and women to a separate and subordinate sub-existence and which turn boys and men into the permanent guardians of their female relatives' chastity".
 Instances of gender apartheid lead not only to the social and economic disempowerment of individuals, but can also result in severe physical harm.

-In comparison, the term sex separation (or sex segregation) is the physical, legal, and cultural separation of people according to their biological sex and is not necessarily a form of discrimination, depending on the circumstances.

 Etymology

-The term gender apartheid stems from South Africa's racial apartheid that instituted a system of white supremacy (Baasskap) and separated the country's majority black inhabitants from whites.
-Afrikaans for apartness or separateness, the use of the term apartheid to refer to gender reflects a human rights violation that entails both separation and oppression.
+The term "gender apartheid" stems from South Africa's racial apartheid that instituted a system of white supremacy (Baasskap) and separated the country's majority black inhabitants from whites.
+Afrikaans for "apartness" or "separateness", the use of the term "apartheid" to refer to gender reflects a human rights violation that entails both separation and oppression.
 In defining apartheid, Dr. Anthony Löwstedt wrote:

 The concept of separateness in itself does not necessarily imply that any group is or will be favored over any other...
 The distinctive characteristic of apartheid and of other kinds of oppressive segregation is that political, economic, social, and even geographic conditions are created consciously and systematically in order to forcibly separate groups, invariably to the benefit—at least the short-term benefit—of at least one of the groups, but never, or only accidentally, to the benefit of all of them.

-It is important to note that gender apartheid is a universal phenomenon and therefore is not confined to South Africa.
+Gender apartheid is a universal phenomenon and is not confined to a particular country.
 While reports of gender apartheid have most frequently arisen in the context of Islamic culture, it is prevalent around the world.
 Some human rights advocates have argued for sanctions against states practicing gender apartheid, similar to those imposed on South Africa under apartheid.

 In religion

 Instances of gender apartheid have been found institutionalized through religious and cultural practices.
-For example, aspects of the treatment of women under fundamentalist interpretations of Islam, Christianity, Judaism, Hinduism, and Buddhism have been described as gender apartheid.
+For example, aspects of the treatment of women under fundamentalist interpretations of Islam, Christianity, Judaism, and Buddhism have been described as gender apartheid.
 Use of faith, often through strict interpretations of religious code, to justify gender apartheid is highly controversial.